box/box-dotnet-sdk-gen/docs/Authorization.md

-This operation is performed by calling function `CreateOauth2Token`.
+This operation is performed by calling function `RequestAccessToken`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference//).

-*Currently we don't have an example for calling `CreateOauth2Token` in integration tests*
+*Currently we don't have an example for calling `RequestAccessToken` in integration tests*

 ### Arguments